codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### Enable auto-index creation in MongoDB
 From v2.6, the `cfapi` service can automatically create indexes in MongoDB.

 This feature is disabled by default.
-To enable it, set the `MONGOOSE_AUTO_INDEX` environment variable to `true` as shown below
+To enable it, set the `MONGOOSE_AUTO_INDEX` environment variable to `true` as shown below.

 ```yaml
 cfapi: